justinpricer/burger/README.md

 Whenever a user submits a burger's name, your app will display the burger on the left side of the page -- waiting to be devoured.

-Each burger in the waiting area also has a Devour it! button.
+Each burger in the waiting area also has a <pre>Devour it!</pre>button.
 When the user clicks it, the burger will move to the right side of the page.

 Your app will store every burger in a database, whether devoured or not.

-Check out this video of the app for a run-through of how it works.

 ## Instructions
 ### App Setup
-<li>Create a GitHub repo called burger and clone it to your computer.
+<li>Create a GitHub repo called <pre>burger</pre> and clone it to your computer.

-Make a package.json file by running npm init from the command line.
+Make a package.json file by running <pre>npm</pre> init from the command line.

-Install the Express npm package: npm install express --save.
+Install the Express npm package: <pre>npm install express --save.</pre>

 Create a server.js file.

-Install the Handlebars npm package: npm install express-handlebars --save.
+Install the Handlebars npm package: <pre>npm install express-handlebars --save.</pre>

-Install the method-override npm package: npm install method-override --save.
+Install the method-override npm package: <pre>npm install method-override --save.</pre>

-Install the body-parser npm package: npm install body-parser --save.
+Install the body-parser npm package: <pre>npm install body-parser --save.</pre>

-Install MySQL npm package: npm install mysql --save.
+Install MySQL npm package: <pre>npm install mysql --save.</pre>

 Require the following npm packages inside of the server.js file:</li>